Post-Impressionism

 Friendship and intention

-Van Gogh painted these sunflowers to decorate the room for Paul Gauguin's visit.
-The painting carries a sense of welcome and hope.
+Van Gogh painted these sunflowers to decorate the Yellow House before Paul Gauguin's visit.
+Therefore the painting carries both hospitality and strategic intent: it presents color as a public welcome and as an artistic manifesto.

 It is a still life, but it is also a personal message, a gift in paint.